The Mercedes A220 raises the bar for 'inexpensive' luxury cars

 When you do get the chance to drive the A220 above 15 miles per hour, it's a gratifying experience.
 On paper the car's 2.0-liter inline-4 engine, with 188 horsepower and 221 foot-pounds of torque, seems underpowered.
 On the road, though, it's quick and powerful enough for nearly every situation.
 From passing to freeway on-ramps to mountain driving, there's always just enough oomph to make pressing the accelerator an enjoyable experience.

-The handling wasn't quite as surprising but I still enjoyed whipping the smallest Merc around the switchbacks of Marin.
+The handling wasn't quite as surprising, but I still enjoyed whipping the smallest Merc around the switchbacks of Marin.
 It helped that Mercedes sent the all-wheel-drive 4Matic version of the car (a $2,000 upgrade) for us to test.
 The car has a bit more body roll than I like, but most folks will never push the A220 that hard.
 If you're looking for a performance version of the A-Class, Mercedes just unveiled the 302 horsepower AMG A 35 at the New York Auto Show last month.

 The little A220 also impressed with its interior.
 The seats are firm but comfortable for short to mid-length road trips.
 The rear seats can handle two adult-sized humans comfortably as long as you're not stuck behind a tall person.